 - Richard Rose

 But learning can be tough.
 Life can be tough.
 Heck, life can be excruciatingly tough.
 At times like these, it's very natural to ask... "why"?
 And "what can I do about it?"

 Why Do We Suffer?

-B) Because we just haven't lost that extra ten or twenty pounds.
+B) We suffer because we just haven't lost that extra ten or twenty pounds.

-D) Because we just don't have cool enough clothes, cars, houses, or other "stuff" yet.
+D) We suffer because we just don't have cool enough clothes, cars, houses, or other "stuff" yet.

-F) Because we aren't popular, beautiful, famous, powerful, or respected enough yet.
+F) Because we aren't popular, beautiful, famous, powerful, respected, or viral enough yet.

 G) Because our jobs suck.